AlexMitcul/JB_test_assignment/README.md

 You can extend the functionality by modifying the `Analyzer`:
 - Add new filters or tokenizers.
 - Modify the existing lowercasing behavior or tokenizer logic.

+Here's an updated section for your README to include the file change detection features:

+---

+## File Change Detection

+The application also supports detecting changes in files and directories.
+It will automatically handle:

+- **File Changes**: Reindexes modified files to ensure the index remains up-to-date.
+- **File Deletions**: Removes references to deleted files from the index.
+- **File Creations**: Adds newly created files to the index.